ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ======================
 Elements and Abilities
 ======================
-Each of the elements and chiblocking have various abilities which can be used for combat, exploration, and resource gathering.
+Elements contain abilities which the player can use to aid themself.
+Below are outlines of each element and the abilities they contain.

 Airbending
 ==========